janosgyerik/shellscripts/README.md

 * awk/avg.awk

-    Compute the average of numeric values in the input files or pipe
+    Compute the average of numeric values on stdin

+* awk/col.awk

+    Print the selected column on stdin

+* awk/lengths.awk

+    Compute and print the lengths of lines on stdin

 * awk/max.awk

-    Find the maximum numeric value in the input files or pipe
+    Compute the minimum of numeric values on stdin

 * awk/min.awk

-    Find the minimum numeric value in the input files or pipe
+    Compute the minimum of numeric values on stdin

 * awk/sum.awk

-    Compute the sum of numeric values in the input files or pipe
+    Compute the sum of numeric values on stdin

 * awk/var.awk

-    Compute the variance of numeric values in the input files or pipe
+    Compute the variance of numeric values on stdin

 ## Python